-- If only Day is missing, use the first day of the month. - If Day and Month are both missing, use the first day of the year. - If Day, Month and Year are all missing, use a date before the first dose date.
+- If only Day is missing, use the first day of the month. - If Day and Month are both missing, use the first day of the year, i.e., 01 January. - If Day, Month and Year are all missing, use the day before the first dose date.